More details about the project

 When Gemma, the Pod Volunteer Specialist for Desert Elephant Conservation in Namibia, visited the project she was lucky to see one of the elephants dig a hole in the dry river bed to access underground water.
 Studies in the region have been published on this unusual behaviour.

 Elephants are known for their long lifespans, intelligence, memory and a special family structure.
 A full-grown male elephant is known as a bull elephant and can weigh up to 6 tons (around 6000 kg) and be 4 metres high at the shoulder.
 Females are usually a little more than half that weight.
 It is amazing to be able to see these huge magnificent animals in the wild, and the team play a vital role in the continuous research and monitoring on these elephants.

 Volunteers can often observe the elephants bathing, using dust and mud to coat their skin as this helps to protect them against the strong African sun and biting insects.

 There are several young elephants in the herds which the team may see while on patrol week and volunteers can often watch the youngsters play in the mud while their family herd closely watch from the shade of nearby trees.

 This is the volunteer schedule for the standard volunteer role and does not apply to the special family volunteering trip:

-Sunday - Meet your team and receive an introduction to the project.
-You will stay overnight in Swakopmund at a beachside hotel, this is included in your placement fee
+Sunday - Meet the team in Swakopmund and receive an introduction to the project.

 Monday - Travel by project vehicle to Base Camp